 - 1. Communicate in a professional manner using various methods in the context of common business practices.
-(BSA 102, BSA 105, BSA 225, CSA 126, HIM 110, LAW 100, LAW 102, LAW 103, LAW 107) - 2.
+(BSA 102, BSA 225, CSA 126, ENG 101, HIM 110, LAW 100, LAW 102, LAW 103, LAW 107) - 2.
 Design, implement, and maintain efficient procedures for accomplishing various administrative-related tasks.
 (ACC 115, ACC 121, BSA 130, BSA 225, CSA 126, HIM 110, LAW 107) - 3.
 Work as a member of a team to accomplish the goals of the organization.
-(BSA 102, BSA 225, LAW 103, LAW 107) - Use technology to organize information and complete administrative tasks and responsibilities more effectively and efficiently.
+(BSA 102, BSA 225, LAW 103, LAW 107) - 4.
+Use technology to organize information and complete administrative tasks and responsibilities more effectively and efficiently.
 (ACC 115, BSA 130, BSA 225, CSA 126, LAW 102, LAW 107)

-Administrative Professional - Basic Certificate
+Administrative Professional - Basic Certificate ∞

 The Administrative Professional - Basic Certificate is designed to give completers the basic skills they need for entry-level clerical, receptionist, and information-sharing positions in a variety of business and office settings.
+Credit Hours Required: 7

 Note: Students are expected to have mastered basic keyboarding and computer skills before beginning this program.
-Note: This program can be completed entirely online.

 This certificate is not eligible for Federal Financial Aid.
 To explore other financial aid opportunities, please visit the YC Answer Center.